sparkflows/sparkflows-docs/docs/user-guide/auto-ml/pycaret.rst

       :width: 90%

-* Click on Save button to save the AutoML experiment details.
-Clicking on the start button will run the training data on the selected algortihms.On completion of the AutoML run it will display the Leaderboard and feature columns.
+* Click on the ``SAVE`` button to save the AutoML experiment details.
+Click on the ``START`` button to run the training data on the selected algortihms.
+On completion of the AutoML run, the Leaderboard and feature columns will be displayed as shown below.

 .. figure:: ../../_assets/auto-ml/pycaret4.PNG
       :alt: auto-ml